petersallai/moonblokz-crypto-lib/README.md

-# Moonblokz Crypto Library
+# MoonBlokz Crypto Library

 [![Crates.io](https://img.shields.io/crates/v/moonblokz-crypto.svg)](https://crates.io/crates/moonblokz-crypto)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-Moonblokz Crypto Library provides cryptographic functionalities for signing and verifying messages using different algorithms.
-It supports Schnorr signatures and BLS signatures, allowing for both single and multi-signature operations.
+The MoonBlokz Crypto Library offers cryptographic functionalities for signing and verifying messages using various algorithms.
+It supports both Schnorr and BLS signatures, enabling single and multi-signature operations.
+This library is specifically designed to meet the needs of the MoonBlokz blockchain, which is tailored for radio communication and microcontrollers [https://www.moonblokz.com](https://www.moonblokz.com).
+For BLS signatures, the library acts as a wrapper around the "bls-bls12_381-bls" crate, while it includes its own implementation for Schnorr signatures.

-Detailed information about MoonBlokz and the cryptographic algorithms used can be found in the [Moonblokz article series](https://medium.com/@peter.sallai/moonblokz-series-part-i-building-a-hyper-local-blockchain-2f385b763c65).
+Comprehensive details about MoonBlokz and the cryptographic algorithms used can be found in the [Moonblokz article series](https://medium.com/@peter.sallai/moonblokz-series-part-i-building-a-hyper-local-blockchain-2f385b763c65).
+Part VI of the series discusses the crypto algorithms utilized.

 ---